meozz2109/my-source-code/README.md

 * The following piture shows a beginning screen of this application:
 [![Screen Shot](Images/AlgorithmClarificationScreenShot.png)](https://github.com/meozz2109/my-source-code/)
 ## Noughts and Crosses 64 Boards And Chess With AI
-* This application 've used Minimax Algorithm.
+* This application 've used Minimax Algorithm and Alpha-Beta Pruning.
 * Etc.
-## Restaurant Management App
+## Restaurant Management Application
 * Not Modified.
+* Using WPF and C#
 * Etc.